alps-lab/alps-lab.github.io/about.md

 ### Short Bio

 I joined Lehigh in Fall 2015.
-Before that I was a Research Staff Member at IBM Thomas J. Watson Research Center.
-I received my Ph.D. degree from Georgia Tech.
+Prior to that I was a Research Staff Member at IBM Thomas J. Watson Research Center.
+I received my doctoral degree from Georgia Tech.
 I did my undergraduate studies in my home country, China, at Zhejiang University.

 I am now affiliated with [I-DISC](https://www1.lehigh.edu/research/interdisciplinary-research-institutes/data-intelligent-systems-computation   ), an interdisciplinary initiative that pushes the envelop of data analytics research.